volodalexey/bevy-wasm-ball-shooter/README.md

 - Magneitic force can be applied only to dynamic rigid bodies
 - Kinematic rigid bodies used as attraction point for rigid bodies
+- Dynamic rigid bodies used as attraction point for other dynamic rigid bodies
-- Balls with nearest distance have more attraction factor than other
+- Balls within nearest distance have attraction
+- Each dynamic ball have small to-top attraction force also
+- Whenever collision between balls start - I send FindCluster event
+- System for find clusters accumulates entities from events and run find cluster from time to time

 TODO
-ClusterCheckCooldown should accumulate inside resource and timer tick inside system split to count score system shoot multiple projectiles responsive layout and scale
+split to count score system
+shoot multiple projectiles
+responsive layout and scale